dready92/10er10/README.md

 * install **utrac** executable : it's a utlity to convert whatever the f**** encoding of id3 tags to utf8.
 Download it from here : http://utrac.sourceforge.net/

 * install **taginfo** executable : it's a utility using taglib id3 library to parse id3 tags. ( http://grecni.com/software/taginfo/ ).
+(Debian users : you have to install libtagc0-dev to compile taginfo)

 * install **vorbiscomment** executable : it's certainly available from your distribution packages